Northern line: Northern Heights plan

+Independent of the Northern Heights plan was an intention to introduce nine-car trains on the Northern line as a response to severe overcrowding.
+While several surface station platforms were lengthened to accommodate two additional cars, the deep-level platforms could not be easily rebuilt, although Highgate's new platforms were built with nine-car trains in mind, so selective door operation was introduced whereby two cars of the train had its doors locked in the tunnel.
+Nine-car operations began in November 1937 between Edgware and Kennington via Charing Cross, with ten new 1938 Stock trains being fitted with selective door operation.
+By the start of war, nine-car trains were discontinued and never revived.

-After the war, much of the area beyond Edgware was made part of the Metropolitan Green Belt that largely prevented the anticipated residential development, thus the potential demand for services from Bushey Heath vanished.
+After the war, much of the area beyond Edgware was made part of the Metropolitan Green Belt that largely prevented the anticipated residential development, thus the demand for services from Bushey Heath vanished.
 A compromise was offered to make Brockley Hill the line's terminus and retain a link to Aldenham Depot, but the Bushey Heath extension was cancelled in 1950.
-Although efforts were made to complete Aldenham Depot as an Underground facility, from December 1947 it was modified for use as a heavy repair works of bus bodies, supposedly temporarily until Aldenham was required for railway purposes.
+Despite efforts made to complete Aldenham Depot as an Underground facility, in December 1947 it was modified for use as a heavy repair works of bus bodies, supposedly temporarily until Aldenham was required for railway purposes.
 Following the extension's cancellation, the depot was converted into an overhaul facility for buses, serving this purpose until 1986.

-The introduction of electric services to High Barnet and Mill Hill East undermined passenger numbers on the remaining LNER-operated lines.
-Consequently, passenger services to Mill Hill (The Hale) and Edgware, having been suspended in September 1939 to allow works to be completed, never resumed and the Alexandra Palace branch line via the surface platforms at Highgate ceased to passenger traffic on 3 July 1954, with the last of the Northern Heights plans also being dropped that year.
-Available funds were directed towards completing the eastern extension of the Central line instead.
-Freight-hauled mainline trains continued to run alongside Northern line services until 1964.
-Tickets were still being sold to and from Mill Hill (The Hale) until the late 1960s, with passengers being directed onto the 240 bus to connect with the Underground.
+The introduction of electric trains to High Barnet and Mill Hill East and improved bus services undermined passenger numbers on the remaining LNER-operated lines.
+Consequently, the Alexandra Palace branch line via the surface platforms at Highgate ceased to passenger traffic on 3 July 1954, with the last elements of the Northern Heights plan also being dropped that year, the available funds directed towards completing the eastern extension of the Central line instead.
+Passenger services to Mill Hill (The Hale) and Edgware, having been suspended in September 1939 to allow works to be completed, never resumed but tickets continued to be sold for Mill Hill (The Hale) until the late 1960s, with passengers being directed onto the 240 bus to connect with the Underground.
+Freight-hauled mainline trains continued to run on the branch lines until 1964.

-The connection between Drayton Park and the surface platforms at Finsbury Park, which gave access onto the Finsbury Park–Highgate line, was retained for rolling stock transfers between the Northern City and Northern line until 1970, the incomplete electrification on this section necessitating stock being hauled by battery-electric locomotives.
-Passenger services commenced on the Finsbury Park link in 1976, when the Northern City line transferred to British Rail ownership.
+The connection between Drayton Park and the surface platforms at Finsbury Park, which gave access onto the Finsbury Park–Highgate line, was retained for rolling stock transfers between the Northern City and Northern line until 29 September 1970, the incomplete electrification necessitating stock being hauled by battery-electric locomotives.
+Passenger services commenced on the Finsbury Park link in 1976 after the Northern City line transferred to British Rail ownership.